 To remain competitive, we need to continue to stay abreast of evolving industry trends and to improve our technology accordingly.
 Our success will depend, in part, on our ability to identify, develop, acquire or license leading technologies useful in our business, and our ability to continually develop and introduce new generations of our existing products and new power bank technologies with enhanced efficiency and functionalities in a timely and cost-effective manner.
-If smartphone manufacturers change the charging ports on their phones, and our existing power banks fail to be compatible with wireless charging or the new charging ports adopted by smartphone manufacturers on a timely basis, we are likely to experience a sharp decline in our user base and revenues, and our results of operations and financial condition will also suffer tremendously.
-We may also incur substantial capital expenditure on remodeling or upgrading our existing power banks to be compatible with any such change in charging technologies, and we cannot guarantee that the remodeled or upgraded power banks will consistently function properly or be perfectly compatible with the new charging technologies.
+For example, it has been reported that Apple may start phasing out charging ports on the next generation of iPhones, with certain models completely eliminating charging ports and having wireless charging as the only option.
+If other smartphone manufacturers follow suit or otherwise change the charging ports on their phones, and our existing power banks fail to be compatible with wireless charging or the new charging ports adopted by smartphone manufacturers on a timely basis, we are likely to experience a sharp decline in our user base and revenues, and our results of operations and financial condition will also suffer tremendously.
+We may also incur substantial expenditure on remodeling or upgrading our existing power banks to be compatible with any such change in charging technologies, and we cannot guarantee that the remodeled or upgraded power banks will consistently function properly or be perfectly compatible with the new charging technologies.
 Such substantial capital expenditure to be incurred in catching up with new technology trends may materially and adversely affect our business and financial performance.